 SEO is probably the most important marketing tool for businesses large and small, local and international.
 It has usurped all other forms of marketing and is now normal business practice.
-Put simply, SEO is the process of building trust for your website so that Google places authority on it.
+Simply put, SEO is the process of building trust for your website so that Google places authority on it.
 The more trustworthy a website becomes, the higher it will rank on Google.
 The higher you rank the more web traffic you are going to get and in turn more sales leads and inquiries.
 The main search engine that everyone wants to rank for is Google.
 This is GOD in terms of search engines and nothing else on the entire internet comes even remotely close.
-It is the messiah for businesses that know how to harness it’s power and this is where SEO is so very crucial.
-Without it, Google is useless and you can forget about competing online.

-This is how SEO works and it’s the aim of all SEO agencies like ours to learn what Google’s rankings algorithm is up to and make sure that your website complies to these ranking factors.
+This is how SEO works and it’s the aim of all SEO agencies like SEO Sydney Experts to learn what Google’s rankings algorithm is up to and make sure that your website complies with these ranking factors.
 For a detailed insight into Googles algorithm changes read– History of Google Algorithm Updates by Search Engine Journal.